theengs/decoder/docs/participate/adding-decoders.md

 - "value_from_hex_data"  - converts the hex string value into an `integer` or `double` type.
 - "bf_value_from_hex_data" - converts the (binary fraction) hex string value into a `double` type.
 This should be used when the hex data is represented in the format of `XX.XX`.
 For example: when `0x1a1e` should output 26.30.
 - "string_from_hex_data" - converts the hex value to a string type.
+- "ascii_from_hex_data" - converts the hex value to ASCII text.
 - "static_value" - sets the value to the static value specified if the condition is met.
 - "bit_static_value" - sets the value to either one of two given values, depending on the evaluated binary bit.